Saturday, March 1, 2025

 Monday, April 3, 2023, I received calls from both the hospital and Facility #3 several miles away where my mother had already been taken.
 Late in the afternoon, Facility #3 sent me a form via email outlining their care and treatment plan, requesting my consent and signature.
 The plan was not the palliative care designed merely to keep my mother comfortable that she had wanted and consented to the day before.
 But the hospital's doctors had warned us the new facility's doctors might see things differently than they, and that we would risk losing Medicare coverage of her stay if we didn't go along with them.
 Facility #3's front desk nurse informed me my mother had consented to Facility #3's treatment plan (I believe they wore her down), so technically my consent and signature were moot (although I had only their word for my mother's consent and level of lucidity).
 I did not sign the document, instead I wrote "I do not consent" in my email reply.

 In the next month, my mother went to a different hospital, and from there was sent on to Facility #4.
 All the way until her death little more than a month later, her care was more than palliative.
 My mother was reevaluated the day before she died, and in my heart I was praying she would meet the criteria for mere palliative care.
 She was not improving, and there was no real hope she would improve.
-Yet she still did not qualify for palliative care, was turned down, being made to suffer needlessly, basically, I felt, so the facility could reap profits.
+Yet she still did not qualify for palliative care, was turned down, being made to suffer needlessly, basically, I feel, so the facility could reap profits.

 All of my life since I have been capable of self-reflection, I have prided myself on having strength and courage, on doing the right thing.
 So many times I needed to have megadoses of all three: hanging in there through all the abuse, through recovery from the abuse, through the fight to retain our house after my mother's disability, and through 22 years of her retirement and ill health.
 It was a long hard road, one that many times I had wished I could quit.
 But I could never quit my mother; I loved her so much.